Early Stage Researcher (ESR) Doctoral Studentship in the MSCA-ITN ImmerSAFE Project

 The salary will be set in accordance with MSCA ESR rates..

 The position will be filled for a fixed term period until December 31th 2021.
 The commencement date will be in September 2019 or as mutually agreed upon by both parties.
 Successful collaboration can be extended and financed by Xylon until the end of June 2022.

 How to Apply

 Applications must be submitted in English by email to ImmerSAFE@logicbricks.com.
-Closing date for applications is July 31th, 2019 (24.00 CET).
-The position will be filled as soon as a suitable candidate is found.
+Closing date for applications is August 31th, 2019 (24.00 CET).
 In case no suitable candidates are found, Xylon reserves the right to re-open the call.

 The application should include the following attachments: